monobyte/konnekt-vite-react-ts-template/README.md

 # Konnekt Vite React TS Template

-An exceptional React template with TypeScript, Vite, Tailwind CSS, and Lucide React.
+An exceptional and optimized React template with TypeScript, Vite, Tailwind CSS, and Lucide React.

 ## Features